 |Strength||Relies on the concentration of the hydronium ions||Relies on the concentration of the hydroxide ions|

-|Examples||Acetic acid CH3COOH and sulphuric acid||Sodium Hydroxide (NAOH) and Ammonia|
+|Examples||Acetic acid CH3COOH and sulphuric acid||Sodium Hydroxide (NaOH) and Ammonia|

 |Characteristics (Physical)||Would depend upon the temperature acids would look solid, liquid or in the form of gas.
-It would also have a sour taste.||Bases would feel slippery and solid in nature except ammonia which is gaseous.
+It would also have a sour taste.||Bases would feel slippery and solid in nature (except for ammonia, which is gaseous).
 It would have a bitter taste.|